Bug Squad Coding Team

-The "Golden Path" for any issue (which are usually bugs but can sometimes be other things) in any Joomla release is that it moves through the following statii:
+The "Golden Path" for any issue (which are usually bugs but can sometimes be other things) in any Joomla release is that it moves through the following stages:

 Open → Confirmed → Pending → Ready to Commit → Fixed in Master

-To be involved in the Coding Team you should either know, or be prepared to learn, the following:
+To be involved in the Coding Team you should either know, or be prepared to learn:

-- How to create, apply and analyse a "patch file"; and
+- How to create, apply and analyse a "patch file"

-- The basic principles of Object Oriented Programming (OOP for short).
+- The basic principles of Object Oriented Programming (OOP)

 It's entirely possible that things will go this smoothly, but just as often they don't.